 - Sprinkle with colored sugar if desired.

 - Bake 10-12 minutes or until edges are light golden brown.
 Cool 2 minutes on cookie sheet on cooling rack.
 Remove from sheet; cool completely on a wire rack.

 - You can leave them with just the sugar sprinkles.

 - You can spread chocolate over the bottoms of cookies and add candy cane sprinkles.
 Let harden before putting into a container.

-- Place cookies with their back up on a cookie tray.
-Place two mini Rolos or one standard sized Rolo candy on top and heat at 350 for 3 - 5 minutes - just enough to soften the caramel.
+- If you want to do a Rolo or caramel or peanut butter cup filling, place cookies with their back up on a cookie tray.
+Place two mini Rolos or one standard sized Rolo candy on top and heat at 350 for 3 – 5 minutes – just enough to soften the caramel.
 Place a second cookie on top for the sandwich.

 Images, text and all other content Copyrighted©Karyn Granrud, Susanne Queck and Wunderlander Verlag LLC, or ©Pro Stock Media via Canva.com.
 Unlicensed republishing permitted.
 As an Amazon affiliate, we earn on qualified purchases.